 Community members and local traders have welcomed the new lighting, and traders have built on it to encourage community use of the area by opening later into the evening and hosting twilight community events, such as a rock concert hosted by the Sunshine Business Association.

-The project has also increased local traders’ awareness about how they can improve perceptions of safety both inside and outside their premises, and contributed to broader efforts to invest in the streetscape, including policing, rapid graffiti removal and tackling rubbish dumping.
+The project has also increased local traders’ awareness about how they can improve perceptions of safety both inside and outside their premises.
+They have also contributed to broader efforts to invest in the streetscape, including:

 The project partners have been particularly pleased with such positive outcomes and feedback arising from a simple, accessible and cost-effective initiative.

-Brimbank City Council is continuing to work with stakeholders to implement the Hampshire Road Master Plan and activate the town centre by expanding the lighting program and improving amenity and perceptions of safety, alongside the redevelopment of the new Sunshine Railway Station and the Community and Civic Centre in Hampshire Road.
+Brimbank City Council is continuing to work with stakeholders to implement the Hampshire Road Master Plan and activate the town centre.
+They are doing this by expanding the lighting program and improving amenity and perceptions of safety, alongside the redevelopment of the new Sunshine Railway Station and the Community and Civic Centre in Hampshire Road.

 Working in partnership with local traders, landowners and Victoria Police has been the key to delivering real results for the community.
 Council used lighting audits and assessments against Australian Standards to determine the best approach and discuss the benefits of the new lighting with local businesses.

 Both Brimbank City Council and Sunshine Business Association are continuing to invest in similar projects, which has encouraged landowners and tenants to invest in maintaining shopfronts.